-Missouri • Established
+Missouri • High Awareness

 Are Lone Star ticks found in Missouri?

 Missouri is within the broader Lone Star tick range.
-Lone Star ticks have been reported in parts of this region.
 Awareness levels vary by county, and activity is typically highest during april – october.
+CDC data place Missouri among the highest suspected-AGS prevalence states, especially the Ozarks.
+Hunters and hikers should take precautions and check for ticks.

-Peak tick season in Missouri
+When is tick season in Missouri?

 A Lone Star tick bite has been associated with alpha-gal syndrome — a delayed allergy to mammalian meat — in some individuals.
-Read the alpha-gal guide.
+Not every bite causes it, and only a licensed clinician can diagnose it.
+Learn the symptoms or read the alpha-gal guide.

 Prevention checklist for Missouri

-- Use EPA-registered repellent (DEET, picaridin, OLE)
+- Use EPA-registered repellent (DEET, picaridin, or oil of lemon eucalyptus)

 - Treat clothing and gear with permethrin